dyyvgug/CUBE/README.md

 cube.py optional arguments:
 ```
   -h, --help        show this help message and exit
-  -cub [CUB]        The list of CUB indices that you want to calculate
+  -cub [CUB]        The list of CUB indices that you want to calculate, for example: [CAI,CBI,gc3s]
   -spe [SPE]        The Latin name of the species, separated by an underscore, for example: Caenorhabditis_elegans
   -inp [INP]        The FASTA file of the gene sequences that wants to calculate the cube value
   -o [O]            The file name of output CUB value.The default file name is 'cube.txt'